 9. The biggest perceived struggle of working remotely is a tie between communication strain and loneliness.
 Also unsurprisingly, loneliness and difficulty communicating were the top concerns, each with 20 percent of participants claiming them as their biggest issue while working remotely.
 Notably, 18 percent of people also cited “not being able to unplug” as their biggest issue, and 12 percent of people cited “distractions at home.”
 While remote work has a lot of advantages, it also has some major downsides and weaknesses to consider.

 10. 80 percent of remote workers work from home.
 Remote work could technically mean working anywhere, but 80 percent of remote working survey participants claim to work from home most of the time.
 Another 9 percent use a company’s office, and 7 percent use coworking spaces.
 It makes sense that people would default to a home environment.
+Be sure to check out our post on how to create an awesome work from home setup!

 11. 43 percent of respondents work for a company with a split.
 Part of the team is working remotely full-time, while another segment of the team works out of a traditional office.
 This is likely due to some roles being impossible to perform remotely.